dcooray42/Tokenizer/documentation/whitepaper.md

 ## Interacting with the 42DCO Token

-To interact with the 42DCO Token on the Sepolia testnet, you will use a series of scripts and functions provided in the interact.js and interact.sh files within the deployment folder.
+To interact with the 42DCO Token, you will use a series of scripts and functions provided in the interact.js and interact.sh files within the deployment folder.
 These scripts facilitate various interactions with the token, such as checking balances, transferring tokens, approving transfers, and more.

 ### Interact Prerequisites

-Before you begin interacting with the 42DCO Token on the Sepolia testnet, ensure you have the following prerequisites in place:
+Before you begin interacting with the 42DCO Token, ensure you have the following prerequisites in place:

-`Ethereum Wallets`: You should have access to Ethereum wallets for various accounts that will interact with the token on the Sepolia testnet.
+`Ethereum Wallets`: You should have access to Ethereum wallets for various accounts that will interact with the token.
 Make sure you have these wallets configured and your private keys accessible.

 `Ether (ETH)`: To execute transactions and interactions on the Ethereum network, you'll need a small amount of Ether to cover gas fees.
-Ensure that your Ethereum wallets have a sufficient balance of ETH for the Sepolia testnet.
+Ensure that your Ethereum wallets have a sufficient balance of ETH.

 ### Using the interact.sh Script

-The interact.sh script simplifies the process of interacting with the 42DCO Token on the Sepolia testnet.
+The interact.sh script simplifies the process of interacting with the 42DCO Token.
 Here's how to use it:

 Open your terminal and navigate to the deployment folder: